Ceelog/phpdoc-en/src/ref/xml.md

 **Caution**

 In addition to calling <span class="function">xml\_parser\_free</span>
-when the parsing is finished, as of PHP 7.0.0 it is necessary to also explicitly unset the reference to `parser` to avoid memory leaks, if the parser resource is referenced from an object, and this object references that parser resource.
+when the parsing is finished, prior to PHP 8.0.0, it was necessary to also explicitly unset the reference to `parser` to avoid memory leaks, if the parser resource is referenced from an object, and this object references that parser resource.

 ### Parameters